Skip to main content

 Use Properly

 Refresh your memory on how to use your burner/ appliance.
-Modern logburners are different to older ones so make sure you are getting the most heat out of your fuel and not wasting it or adding to Air Pollution.
+Modern logburners are different to older ones so make sure you are getting the most heat out of your fuel and not wasting it oradding to air pollution.

 Most manuals can be found online if you have lost yours.
+Our recommended kit.

 Read your instruction manual

-Spring Update
+Summer Update